rbisdorff/Digraph3/docSphinx/index.rst

 .. toctree:: tutorial
    :maxdepth: 2

 The second part concerns the reference manual of the collection of provided Python3 modules, classes and methods.
 The main classes in this collection are the :py:class:`digraphs.Digraph` overall root class, the :py:class:`perfTabs.PerformanceTableau` class and the :py:class:`outrankingDigraphs.BipolarOutrankingDigraph` class.
-The technical documentation also provides direkt insight into the complete source code of all public modules, classes and methods.
+The technical documentation also provides insight into the complete source code of all modules, classes and methods.

 .. toctree:: techDoc
    :maxdepth: 2